CIBC-Internal/python/Doc/library/fileinput.rst

 This iterates over the lines of all files listed in ``sys.argv[1:]``, defaulting to ``sys.stdin`` if the list is empty.
-If a filename is ``'-'``, it is also replaced by ``sys.stdin``.
+If a filename is ``'-'``, it is also replaced by ``sys.stdin`` and the optional arguments *mode* and *openhook* are ignored.
 To specify an alternative list of filenames, pass it as the first argument to :func:`.input`.
 A single file name is also allowed.

 All files are opened in text mode by default, but you can override this by specifying the *mode* parameter in the call to :func:`.input` or